TomAnKing/tom-andre-kingestad-semester-project-2/README.md

 npm run develop
 ```

-Then you will be able to open a live server on the Snaekers Heaven project to get full functionality.
+Then you will be able to open a live server on the Snaekers Heaven project file to get full functionality.

 ## Contributing